 • Seasonality, special events

-• Quality, value, emotional connection
+• Quality, value, convenience

 Our "How Might We" statements were informed by our research and shared principles.
 We worked on these until they really resonated with us, and we hung them up on the wall of our shared work space.